vsoch/gridtest/paper/paper.md

 ## Conclusion

 GridTest aims to be a general tool for data scientists and research software engineers alike.
-If there is need to create a collection of grids, regardless of being used for testing or another use case, GridTest can solve this problem.
-By way of saving to json, GridTest can generate grids that are used for analyses without the extra dependency of needing GridTest.
+If there is a need to create a collection of grids, regardless of being used for testing or another use case, GridTest can solve this problem.
+By way of saving to yaml, GridTest can represent grids separately from code.
 By way of providing json export with interactive web reports, GridTest can be used in a continuous integration setup to generate a report for some tests or metrics of interest.
-The author had amazing fun creating this library, and is excited for it's potential generalizability to support many different kinds of research tasks.
+The author had amazing fun creating this library, and is excited for its potential generalizability to support many different kinds of research tasks.
 For more examples, tutorials, and details, see the official documentation at https://vsoch.github.io/gridtest [@gridtest-docs].

 # References